redox-os/rfcs/text/0010-optional-services.md

     - If a registered service is started without the service monitor (i.e. running the `command` manually), then it cannot be started by the service monitor, and it will be treated as a normal process.
     - In the future, services should be able to start more dynamically.
 For example, when a program attempts to access that service's scheme but it is stopped.
 This is discussed [in the RFC here](./0011-dynamic-drivers.md).

+### Service Monitor Startup
+When a service monitor is started it is passed a configuration file in TOML format.
+The name of this file is used as the name of the service-monitor instance, and its scheme name.
+Beyond this a service-monitor instance behaves like a standard service so that, for example, one service-monitor could start from the ramfs at boot to then start one from the rootfs, which then starts a user-specific instance upon login.
+The ramfs monitor would collect data on its services including the rootfs monitor, and the same for the rootfs monitor and a per-user monitor.

+The service-monitor configuration file contains the following fields:

 ## Service Shutdown
 1. Service shutdown is triggered by the user service monitor sending the termination signal (`SIGTERM`) to that process.
 3. The service that is about to shut down has its last set of statistics recorded.